19hours/sg-statutes/Acts/Broadcasting Act.md

 (c) such other broadcasting licence as the Minister may from time to time specify in the public interest or in the interests of public security or order, or national defence.

-[43

 [19/2002]

 ### Special features of broadcasting company

-33\.—(1) No broadcasting company shall, on or after 2nd September 2002\*, appoint a person as its chief executive officer or director, or as the chairman of its board of directors, unless it has obtained the approval of the Authority.
+33\.—(1) No broadcasting company shall, on or after 2nd September 20021, appoint a person as its chief executive officer or director, or as the chairman of its board of directors, unless it has obtained the approval of the Authority.

-\*Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).
+1Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).

 [19/2002]